God Is Fully Aware

 But forget encouragement, that belief suggests that God is isolated and unreachable until you break into the inner circle.

-Unbelievers can’t reach Him.
-He can’t reach unbelievers.
+Unbelievers can’t reach Him and He can’t reach unbelievers.

 Do we really think that?
 Could the holiness of God entirely trump personal response?